j-a-tran/whats-for-dinner/README.md

 ## Description

 Core Functionality:
 * User can add, edit, and delete recipes.
+Recipes include a name, description, and associated list of ingredients.
 * User can filter recipes list by ingredient(s).
 * User can select "Randomize" to get a random recipe suggestion matching their ingredient filter criteria.